stefanofa/awesome/TOPICS.md

 *   [photonstorm/phaser](https://github.com/photonstorm/phaser) - Phaser is a fun, free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.

 *   [plouc/nivo](https://github.com/plouc/nivo) - nivo provides a rich set of dataviz components, built on top of the awesome d3 and React libraries

+*   [apache/echarts](https://github.com/apache/echarts) - Apache ECharts is a powerful, interactive charting and data visualization library for browser

 ## facebook-instant-games